 Consider whether you need to control invasive species.
 Good biosecurity will be important to protect your area from new invasions.

 Traditionally restoration has been carried out by planting tussac tillers often with large groups of happy volunteers.
 Exciting new methods include using different species, small plants and seeds.

 Thank you to landowners and volunteers across the Falklands for sharing their restoration ideas and helping with projects.
-Our work is kindly sponsored by the John Ellerman Foundation, Springcreek Conservation and the Darwin Initiative.
+Our restoration work has kindly been supported by the John Ellerman Foundation, Springcreek Conservation and the Darwin Initiative.